State Nebraska Bank&Trust

 Wayne, Nebraska · FDIC Cert #5490

-State Nebraska Bank&Trust is an FDIC-insured bank (Certificate #5490) with $245M in total assets and $204M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for State Nebraska Bank&Trust, an FDIC-insured bank (Certificate #5490) with $245M in total assets and $204M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Wayne, Nebraska, the bank maintains a Tier 1 capital ratio of 13.16% (Well-Capitalized) and a nonperforming loan ratio of 2.05%.
-BankHealthData assigns a composite Health Grade of B (77/100).
+BankHealthData assigns a composite Health Grade of B (77/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 State Nebraska Bank&Trust (FDIC cert 5490) is a community bank — $245M in total assets, $204M in deposits, serving the Wayne, Nebraska area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.